Why Roof Sheathing Stays Wet

 Frequently Asked Questions About Roof Sheathing That Stays Wet

-Why does roof sheathing stay wet even after drying?
+Why does roof sheathing look dry and then get wet again?

 Can ventilation alone fix wet roof sheathing?